 Carbon Capture.
 Consider extending and expanding the 45Q tax credit, including to support direct air capture (DAC) deployment and to eliminate minimum capture thresholds for industrial and carbon utilization projects.
 Consider sunsetting eligibility for enhanced oil recovery.
-Fund permitting capacity for saline storage and associated capture projects, the EPA underground injection control program for drinking water protection, technology development of direct air capture, the CarbonSAFE program for development of saline geologic storage, and resources for strong social and environmental safeguards and significant stakeholder engagement with the communities where projects may be sited, particularly where that may involve environmental justice communities.Extend the timeline for the 45Q tax credit, including the commence construction window, and provide for a direct pay option (along with direct pay for other clean energy tax credits), increase the credit value to support direct air capture (DAC) deployment, and eliminate minimum capture thresholds for industrial and carbon utilization projects (est. score: $100-500 million over 10 years).
-Fund DOE/federal procurement of DAC and sequestration (see Rep. Tonko’s draft Federal Negative Emissions Technologies Leadership Act of 2020: $900 million over 10 years).
-Ensure sufficient federal and state Class VI permitting capacity to expedite saline storage and associated capture projects.
-Fully fund the EPA UIC program, both for staffing at EPA ($5 million per year over 10 years) and state and tribal grants ($50 million per year over 10 years).
-Expand funding of DOE’s cost-share program for front-end engineering and design (FEED) studies of direct air capture plants ($100 million over 10 years).
-Fully fund the DOE’s CarbonSAFE program to bring saline geologic storage projects to completion.
-Additional cost to advance 10projects through the program: $455 million.
+Fund permitting capacity for saline storage and associated capture projects, the EPA underground injection control program for drinking water protection, technology development of direct air capture, the CarbonSAFE program for development of saline geologic storage, and resources for strong social and environmental safeguards and significant stakeholder engagement with the communities where projects may be sited, particularly where that may involve environmental justice communities.

 Eliminate HFCs.
 Provide funding through EPA to small and minority-owned businesses for replacing HFC-containing equipment and to collect, reclaim, and safely destroy HFCs (such as through Sen. Kennedy and Sen. Carper’s American Innovation and Manufacturing Act/S. 2754).
 Provide funding to EPA to design and implement a commercial refrigeration heating and air-conditioning service training course for new generation refrigerants.